- 24 Apr 2023

 Each rule consists of the following information:

-- Name and Source - for example, AWS security group or GCP firewall rule.
+- Name and Source - For example, AWS security group or GCP firewall rule.

-- Allow / Deny - action is either allow or deny access.
+- Allow / Deny - Action is either allow or deny access.

-- Direction - incoming (INGRESS) or outgoing (EGRESS) traffic, not both.
+- Direction - Incoming (INGRESS) or outgoing (EGRESS) traffic, not both.

-- Target – target subnet.
-Firewall rule applies to any IP address is displayed as “0.0.0.0/0” for IPv4 and as “::/0” for IPv6.
+- Target – Target subnet.
+Firewall rule that applies to any IP address is displayed as “0.0.0.0/0” for IPv4 and as “::/0” for IPv6.

-- Protocol – internet protocol for which the rule applies.
+- Protocol – Internet protocol for which the rule applies.
 If protocol value is ‘Any’, the firewall rule applies for all protocols.

 For example: